spatie/laravel-medialibrary/docs/handling-uploads/advanced-creating-a-custom-vue-or-react-component.md

 ## React

-For the React components, we built a custom hook `useMediaLibrary` that hooks into the Medialibrary Pro JavaScript core.
+For the React components, you can use `useMediaLibrary`.
+It hooks into the Medialibrary Pro JavaScript core.
 This makes it very easy to use in functional components.
-If you are building a class component, there are several tutorials available online on how to wrap a custom hook in a higher-order component (HOC) for use in class components.
+If you are building a class component, there are several tutorials available online on how to wrap a custom hook in a higher-order component for use in class components.

 For more extensive examples, [see the pre-built UI components on GitHub](TODO-link:#examples)